Canadian air tanker fighting Australia bushfires crashes, killing three

-All three victims were American residents, Australian authorities said, adding that they did not immediately know why the plane crashed.
+All three victims were American residents, Australian authorities said, adding that they did not immediately know why the plane crashed while carrying a load of fire retardant.

 “Tragically, there appears to be no survivors as a result of the crash down in the Snowy Monaro area,” said Shane Fitzsimmons, the Rural Fire Services Commissioner for New South Wales state.